-After spending roughly two years in Caesarea's prison Paul requests, in 60 A.D., that Roman Governor Festus send him to Rome to have the case against him heard by Caesar.
+In 60 A.D., after spending roughly two years in Caesarea's prison, Paul requests that Roman Governor Festus send him to Rome to have the case against him heard by Caesar.
 Festus obliges him and soon a Roman soldier named Julius is charged with taking him to the empire's capital.
 Julius befriends the apostle and allows certain liberties such as seeing Paul's friends in Sidon.

 The first part of Paul's journey to Rome is somewhat uneventful.
 After boarding another ship in Myra bound for Italy, however, the trip begins to take a turn for the worse.
 The ship leaves Myra with 276 total people aboard her (Acts 27:37).
 Since strong winds forbid the vessel from sailing in a westerly direction directly toward Italy, it sails South toward the shelter of the island of Crete.